-How to Sleep after Varicocele Surgery?
+What to Avoid after Varicocele Surgery?

 What to Eat to Ensure Faster Recovery after Varicocele Surgery?

-By the time your stomach is upset, do not have dishes that heighten your constipation and bloating such as processed foods, red meat, fried foods, vegetables like cabbage and broccoli, and iron supplement.
-Also, avoid caffeine and alcoholic beverages for a week after the operation.
+- By the time that your stomach is upset, do not have dishes that heighten your constipation and bloating (such as processed foods, red meat, fried foods, vegetables like cabbage and broccoli, and iron supplement) as they may lead to rupture of your stitches;

-Exercising after Varicocelectomy
+Exercising After Varicocelectomy

 Having Sex After Varicocele Surgery

-Getting Back to Work after Varicocele Surgery
+Getting Back to Work after Varicocelectomy

-Removing Bandages and Sutures after Varicose Vein Surgery
+Removing Bandages and Sutures After Varicose Vein Surgery

 Possible Side Effects of Varicocele Surgery